Teej festival in Nepal – “The festival especially for Hindu Women.”

 The final day of the Teej festival is known as Rishi Panchami, which is dedicated to Saptarishis (seven sages).
 Women worship seven sages after completing the puja of the previous fasting day.

-On the early morning before the rise of the sun, they take bathe with leaves and red mud found on the roots of the sacred Datiwan (holy tree) bush and pray for the deities.
-Also, they brush their teeth with Datiwan (branches of a bush tree), hoping this purifies their body and soul.
+In the early morning, before the sun rises, they bathe with leaves and red mud found on the roots of the sacred Datiwan (holy tree) bush and pray for the deities.
+They also brush their teeth with Datiwan (branches of a bush tree), hoping this purifies their body and soul.

-This day is significant as it believes that taking a bath with all rituals.
-They act as a way of purification that discharges women for their sins.
-People believe this day to seek forgiveness.
+This day is significant as it believes bathing is associated with all rituals.
+Baths act as a way of purification that discharges women for their sins.
+People think this day is a day to seek forgiveness.

 Both married and unmarried Hindu women and girls who have experienced their first menstruation cycle should attend Rishi Panchami.
-On this day, also women take a fast until they complete their rishi Panchami puja.
-The fasting on this day is kept by Hindu women and girls to ask forgiveness from the seven saints for any mistakes they have done knowingly or unknowingly during the time of their menstruation.
+On this day, women also fast until they complete their rishi Panchami puja.
+Hindu women and girls keep fasting on this day to ask forgiveness from the seven saints for any mistakes they have made knowingly or unknowingly during the time of their menstruation.

 Conclusion of Teej

-We all know that about 51% of the total population of Nepal is women.
-Thus, the Nepal governments declare the public for women on this day to celebrate this festival.
+We all know that about 51% of Nepal’s population is women.
+Thus, the Nepal government declared it public for women to celebrate this festival on this day.
 Hence, it is one of the biggest celebrations in Nepal.
-Women ask for special blessings from Lord Shiva, to have a decent husband and pay for his longevity and prosperity.
+Women ask for special blessings from Lord Shiva to have a decent husband and pay for his longevity and prosperity.

-Not only this but traditional Teej songs are also replaced by new westernized music.
-This is not a good way but if it goes, the day is not so far, our traditional culture will vanish.
-We need to respect and preserve our culture and festival.
+Not only this, but traditional Teej songs have also been replaced by new Westernized music.
+This is not a good way, but if it goes, the day is not so far that our traditional culture will vanish.
+We need to respect and preserve our culture and festivals.

 Reason for celebrating Hartalika Teej